Last Updated: September 29, 2023

 Books usually offer far better organization, polish, and concentration of knowledge than other sources of information.
 A book has usually had multiple eyes carefully review every word, and has likely gone through multiple iterations of editing to make it far cleaner and clearer.

 Thus I make it a point to do the majority of my reading with books, whether they are electronic, printed, or audiobooks.
-In fact, you can get a tremendous amount of additional reading in by listening to audiobooks while you’re doing other things, such as dishes, cleaning, exercise, etc.
+In fact, you can get a tremendous amount of additional reading in by listening to audiobooks while you’re doing other things, such as dishes, cleaning, exercise, driving, etc.

 Of course, when it comes to obtaining a book, you should ALWAYS search your library system(s) first.